Typical maintenance recommendations such as systematic pressure checking or performance degradation monitoring leave much to be desired.

 Pump case drain flow monitoring allows evaluation of pump status without interrupting operation.
 As wear degrades a pump's critical tolerances, excess fluid leaks past internal seals and moving parts into the case, robbing the pump of efficiency.
 This increase in leakage to the case can be monitored in many pump styles.
 When the case drain flow exceeds a percentage of total pump output, the need for maintenance or complete pump rebuild becomes evident.
 (However, case drain flows in continuous recirculation hydrostatic configurations are not indicative of true pump case leakage.)

 The use of pump case drain monitoring as a maintenance indicator for hydraulic pumps presents some challenges:

-- Installation constraints — The monitoring of pump case drain flow must be performed in accordance with manufacturer's specific guidelines.
+Installation constraints — The monitoring of pump case drain flow must be performed in accordance with manufacturer's specific guidelines.
 One of the installation precautions should involve checking the pump manufacturer's guideline for maximum case drain line pressure.
-This pressure must exceed the restriction the flow monitor imposes.
+This pressure must exceed the restriction imposed by the the flow monitor.

 Case drain monitors